The States of Guernsey Government completely changed the basis of government property taxation within the Bailiwick of Guernsey.

 - Produce/reproduce rate & refuse bills on demand

 - Apply penalties and fines to an account

-- Provide a suit of management reports to enable the Parish to report on day to day activity, chase debtors, plan for the future etc.
+- Provide a suite of management reports to enable the Parish to report on the day to day activity, chase debtors, plan for the future, etc.